darribas/darribas.github.com/_includes/teaching.md

 * Tuesdays 2:30pm to 3:30pm
 * Thursdays 10:30am to 11:30am

+With the following exceptions:

+* Tuesday March 10th. --> Monday March 9th (2:30pm to 3:30pm)

 ### First Year Tutorials (GGM-105)

 If you are on my First Year tutorial group, the following applies to you: